sufyanism/Django_Todo_List_Project/README.md

 # Python Djnago Todo Project
+Django-Todolist is a web todo list with the most basic functionality of most web applications, such as the CURD function, an API and (somewhat) interactive UI, and a javascript version of the application that uses the API.

 # Install Python and pip
 Ensure that Python and pip are installed on your system by running the following commands in your terminal.